Siena Entry Requirements

 Restricted Items

-- Cultural artifacts and antiques - items of historical/cultural significance may require export permits from country of origin
+- Cultural artifacts/antiquities - require export certificates from country of origin

 Health Requirements